rjinaga/IocServiceStack/docs/index.md

 [![Gitter](https://badges.gitter.im/IocServiceStack/Lobby.svg)](https://gitter.im/IocServiceStack/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=body_badge)

 IocServiceStack is a open source .NET library for multi-services communication through multi-level dependency injection.
-This separates the concerns of application layers.
+This clearly separates the concerns of application layers.
 This makes the layers configurable, but not required to reference the dependent layer at design time.
+This library offers several ways to inject dependencies.

+### Features:
+- Global IoC Container
+- Isolated IoC Containers
+- Automatically maps the services to their contracts
+- Inject dependencies through decorators
+- Multi level dependencies
+- Replace or Add dependencies
+- Highly extensible
+- Strict mode feature enables that ServiceAttribute attribute cannot be set more than one implemention of same interface while automap the services.
+- [Gateway](https://rjinaga.github.io/IocServiceStack.Gateway) and [Client](https://rjinaga.github.io/IocServiceStack.Client) libraries are helping to build SOA application with very minimal effort.

 ### Supports